“Getting the story out is more important than getting it right”

 Cleverly manipulated Internet buzz can be more effective than an expensive marketing campaign.
-The enfant terrible of viral marketing, America’s Ryan Holiday, reveals some of his tricks.
+Marketing expert Ryan Holiday reveals some of his tricks.

 Technologist: Why did you decide to write Trust Me, I’m Lying, in which you reveal PR tricks while still working as a marketer?

 Ryan Holiday: I was initially enthusiastic about my ability to manipulate the media, but I grew tired of watching the system burn clients, friends and strangers.
 I’m an insider, but not beholden to the system, so I was in a unique position to expose what are essentially open secrets in the media industry.
 I was trying to say what I think people need to hear.
 What I do now is advise companies, brands and public figures that are struggling to come to terms with this new reality.

 T. What’s an example of a media manipulation you’re proud of?